Richalbert/holbertonschool-shell/io_redirections_and_filters/README.md

 11. Don't just count your directories, make your directories count This script counts the number of directories and sub-directories in the current directory.

+12. What’s new
+This script displays the 10 newest files in the current directory.